super-easy-forms/super-easy-forms/README.md

 [**Read the Docs**](https://supereasyforms.com/docs.html)
 </div><br><br>

-Super Easy Forms is a tool that generates serverless web forms (front-end and back-end) in seconds. it leverages CloudFormation templates to create all of your necessary resources in the AWS cloud including a A Dynamo DB table, an API Gateway endpoint, and a Lambda function.
-It also automatically generates a ready-to-go html contact form that you can copy-paste into your site. the tool is very easy to use and completely free as all the AWS resources created have a free tier.
+Super Easy Forms is a tool that generates serverless web forms (front-end and back-end) in seconds. it leverages [CloudFormation](https://aws.amazon.com/cloudformation/) to create all of your necessary resources in the AWS cloud including a A Dynamo DB table, an API Gateway endpoint, and a Lambda function.
+It also automatically generates a ready-to-go html contact form that you can copy-paste into your site. the tool is fast, easy to use/integrate,  and completely free as all the AWS resources created have a [free tier](https://aws.amazon.com/free/).
+Version 2.0 now features increased usability, security, and flexibility.

-## New Features
-- Updated to node 10.X
-- Easier installation Built in commands have been added to further facilitate installation/configuration/setup
-- [Documentation](https://supereasyforms.com/docs.html): Detailed documentation includes an API method glossary, CLI commands and everything else you need to use/integrate/collaborate with super-easy-forms.
-- Support for multiple Forms: Create and monitor as many forms as you want.
-- Export your form submissions: Command that lets you export the database table of your form as either JSON or CSV.
-- Reusable methods: Easily integrate super-easy-forms into your own project or build your own workflows using components from super-easy-forms.
-- Local config files: Allow you to easily monitor and update each of your forms
-- [Independent multi CLI](https://github.com/gkpty/super-easy-forms-cli): A separate package (super-easy-forms-cli) with multiple commands that have several options and flags allowing you to customize and create/update/delete any of the components in a form individually or together.
-- [CloudFormation template](https://aws.amazon.com/cloudformation/): Easily keep track of the multiple AWS resources for each one of your forms.
-You can also modify the templates directly to customize the resources in your form.
-- Input sanitation: Uses an AWS API Gateway Model and API validator to insure that the parameters supplied are the correct ones before the call even reaches the lambda function.
-- Support for all html types: Check [W3schools](https://www.w3schools.com/html/html_form_input_types.asp) for a list of all the valid html types
-- Support for html select with options: Add Select lists to your form and supply the options
-- Support for required attributes: Choose which fields in your form you want to make required
-- Smart labels: The parser will read your input fields and create labels for you by separating camel cased values and sepparating dashes/underscores and capitalizing first letters.
-E.g. first_name → First Name or  firstName → First Name

 ## Pre-requisites